giovannipozzobon/rp2350pc_job/modules/dvi/documents/dvi.md

 |  10-4  | Reserved, should be zero.                                    |
 |  0-3   | Specifies the pixels per byte, as described below.
 These values can be 1 , 2, 4 or 8 |

+DVISetPalette(colour,red,green,blue) sets the palette (where supported, which currently is the 160 and 320 colour modes) for the specified 8 bit colour number, the red,green and blue value are all 0-255.
+For other modes, it will have no effect.

 ### Colour Rendering Modes